 At St. Barnabas’, parishioners participate in a wide range of ministries and outreach opportunities.
 Many parish committees exist to help develop and organize parish activities.
 Participation is always welcome!
 If you are interested, please contact the church office.

-The Altar Guild at St. Barnabas’ Episcopal Church is composed of teams of women with two or three members on each team.
+The Altar Guild at St. Barnabas’ Episcopal Church is composed of teams of women and men with two or three members on each team.
 Each team is responsible for services during the scheduled week they are on duty.
 Their week begins on Monday and ends at the completion of Sunday worship services.
 The major responsibilities of this ministry are preparation of the altars in the church and chapel for Sunday and weekday services.
 The Altar Guild ensures that the linens and hangings are properly laundered and that the right color for various church liturgical seasons are hanging.
 They also keep the silver and brass polished and maintained for all services.
 The Altar Guild is present behind the scenes during the Sacraments of baptisms, funerals, and weddings in preparation for these special events.
 It is an integral part of the celebrations of worship at St. Barnabas’ and vital to its ministry.
-Training for new members and a refresher course is usually held in the fall.

 St. Barnabas’ Communion Assistants are licensed by Bishop Brown to serve in the Episcopal Church in Delaware under the direction of the priest.
 The Communion Assistants assist with the worship and the Eucharist, including leading the Nicene Creed and the Prayers of the People.
 If a Reader is not present, the Communion Assistant will read the lessons and lead the Psalm, if it is not sung.
 Communion Assistants administer the Chalice (the Blood of Christ [the wine]) during the Eucharist, and when required, the Body of Christ (the bread).
 When Acolytes are not present, the Communion Assistants perform the Acolyte duties.
 A short period of training is required.